vanzel27/RentalCar/README.md

 # Rental Car
 A Web Application that for rental car company.
-The user can view the available cars, then pay for the access to the selected package, and finally pick up his car.
-The main reason for me to create this application was to learn Junit and Mockito testing.
+The client side is a single page app built with ReactJS and Bootstrap.
+The server side is built on Spring Boot using Java.
+The application uses MySQL database to store data.
+Security is provided by using JSON web tokens.
+The application uses Users, Rents, Sales and Cars as basic entities.
+Each user can register, login and logout.
+The application supports two user roles - User and Admin.

 # Tools
-Java 17
-Spring Boot v2.5.5
-Maven v3.8.2
-MySQL Community Server v8.0.27
-Spring Data JPA
-Spring Web MVC
+- Front end
+  - ReactJS
+  - Bootstrap
+- Back end
-Spring Security with JWT
+  - Spring boot with Java
-Lombok
-JUnit 5
-Mockito
+  - MySQL